Suffolk Soul Singers - Constitution, Governance & Management of the Choir

 For the same reason, it is not helpful to sing your part when Andi is focusing on rehearsing another section’s part.

-As a way of encouraging and recognising the efforts of any member who offers to sing lead vocals, all soloists receive a round of applause at the end of a song.
+As a way of encouraging and recognising the efforts of any member who offers to sing lead vocals, it is usual to applaud all soloists at the end of a song.

 There is an expectation that members will practise songs at home, outside of the weekly rehearsals, using the recordings that are emailed to them or made available on Google Drive. .